Adaptively Perturbed Mirror Descent for Learning in Games: Experiments

 We focus on two zero-sum polymatrix games: Three-Player Biased Rock-Paper-Scissors (3BRPS) and three-player random payoff games with $10$ and $50$ actions.
 For the 3BRPS game, each player participates in two instances of the game in Table~\ref{tab:biased-rps} in Appendix \ref{sec:appx_experimental_detail} simultaneously with two other players.
 For the random payoff games, each player $i$ participates in two instances of the game with two other players $j$ simultaneously.
 The payoff matrix for each instance is denoted as $M^{(i,j)}$.
 Each entry of $M^{(i,j)}$ is drawn independently from a uniform distribution on the interval $[-1,1]$.

-Figures~\ref{fig:exploitability_full} and \ref{fig:exploitability_noisy} illustrate the logarithmic exploitability averaged over $100$ instances with different random seeds.
-We assume that the initial slingshot strategy $\pi^0$ is chosen uniformly at random in the interior of the strategy space $\mathcal{X}=\prod_{i=1}^3 \Delta^{d_i}$ in each instance for 3BRPS, while $\pi^0$ is chosen as $(1/d_i)_{j\in [d_i]}$ for $i\in [3]$ in every instances for the random payoff games.
+Figures~\ref{fig:exploitability_full} and \ref{fig:exploitability_noisy} illustrate the logarithm of the gap function averaged over $100$ instances with different random seeds.
+We assume that the initial slingshot strategy profile $\pi^0$ is chosen uniformly at random in the interior of the strategy space $\mathcal{X}=\prod_{i=1}^3 \Delta^{d_i}$ in each instance for 3BRPS, while $\pi^0$ is chosen as $(1/d_i)_{j\in [d_i]}$ for $i\in [3]$ in every instances for the random payoff games.

 First, Figure~\ref{fig:exploitability_full} depicts the case of full feedback.
-Unless otherwise specified, we use a constant learning rate $\eta=0.1$ and a perturbation strength $\mu=0.1$ for FTRL-SP.
+Unless otherwise specified, we use a constant learning rate $\eta=0.1$ and a perturbation strength $\mu=0.1$ for APMD.
 Further details and additional experiments can be found in Appendix~\ref{sec:appx_experimental_detail}.
-Figure \ref{fig:exploitability_full} shows that FTRL-SP outperforms MWU and OMWU in all three games.
-Notably, FTRL-SP exhibits the fastest convergence in terms of exploitability when using the squared $\ell^2$-distance as both $G$ and $D_{\psi}$.
+Figure \ref{fig:exploitability_full} shows that APMD outperforms MWU and OMWU in all three games.
+Notably, APMD exhibits the fastest convergence in terms of the gap function when using the squared $\ell^2$-distance as both $G$ and $D_{\psi}$.
 Next, Figure~\ref{fig:exploitability_noisy} depicts the case of noisy feedback.
 We assume that the noise vector $\xi_i^t$ is generated from the multivariate Gaussian distribution $\mathcal{N}(0,~ 0.1^2\mathbf{I})$ in an i.i.d. manner.
 To account for the noise, we use a lower learning rate $\eta=0.01$ than the full feedback case.
 In OMWU, we use the noisy gradient vector $\widehat{\nabla}_{\pi_i}v_i(\pi_i^{t-1}, \pi_{-i}^{t-1})$ at the previous step $t-1$ as the prediction vector for the current iteration $t$.
 We observe the same trends as with full feedback.
-While MWU and OMWU exhibit worse performance, FTRL-SP maintains its fast convergence, as predicted by the theoretical analysis.
+While MWU and OMWU exhibit worse performance, APMD maintains its fast convergence, as predicted by the theoretical analysis.

-\section{Related literature}
+\section{Related Literature}